 Verification of supply data and management reductions (e.g., post-consumer recycled content) is required starting in 2022.
 Verification requirements are outlined in the Registry Procedure – EEE Verification and Audit.

 Annual Performance Reporting

 Beginning in 2024, producers (or PROs on their behalf), will be required to submit an audit verifying their performance reporting.
-The first audit of performance is due April 30, 2024 (based on the 2022 and 2023 performance periods).
+The first audit, due in 2024, will be verifying performance for 2022 and 2023.

-Performance is audited every three years for the previous three performance periods, meaning the second audit will be due on April 30, 2027 (for the performance years 2024, 2025 and 2026)
+Performance is audited every three years for the previous three performance periods, meaning the second audit will be due in 2027 (for the performance years 2024, 2025 and 2026)